electricjones/data-manager/README.md

 Simple data manager for nested data, dot notation access, extendability, and container interoperability.

+This is the source code for part of on a tutorial that can be found at http://phoenixlabstech.org/2015/04/17/building-a-data-manager/

 ## Goals
   * Light weight
   * Fluent, simple, clear API